zbunde/tutorials.gschool.it/source/staticSiteDeploy.liquid.md

 {% endterminal %}

 If you do not see the `heroku` remote, you will need to add it.
-You will need the [Git remote](http://git-scm.com/book/ch4-1.html#The-Git-Protocol){:target="_blank"} string from when the application was created, in this case `git@heroku.com:protected-caverns-4965.git`.
+You will need the [Git remote](http://git-scm.com/book/ch4-1.html#The-Git-Protocol){:target="_blank"} string from when the application was created, in this case `git@heroku.com:protected-caverns-4965.git`, but yours will be different.

 {% terminal %}
 $git remote add heroku git@heroku.com:protected-caverns-4965.git